Come mid-February, come time to head over to Bolenius Restaurant* with Koen and Erica for lunch.

 The dishes were accompanied by a creamy yet fruity 2014 Savennières by Château d’Épiré from the Val de Loire region in France

-Chantal had an interesting combination of both dishes: A slice of celeriac that was pickled for 2 days before being oven baked for 2,5 hours and then topped with maritime vegetables.
-As I had some of the celeriac jus left, she used the remainder giving her dish even more depth of flavour
+Chantal had an interesting combination of both dishes: A slice of celeriac that was pickled for 2 days before being oven-baked for 2,5 hours and then topped with maritime vegetables.
+As I had some of the celeriac jus left, she used the remainder giving her dish even more depth of flavor

 The main dishes were pretty much the same as last year, but no complaints at all as they were great and accompanied by these beauties

 Sous vide cooked Flat Iron Steak with a fabulously glossy red wine glaze and topped with truffle accompanied by chicory, “hete bliksem” (hot lightning, a Dutch potato stew with sweet apples, sour apples and onions), mustard seeds and black pudding crisps